[?] Subscribe To This Site

 Alas there was only sand on the beach here as well.

 Pushing farther north we stopped at the Grayland Beach State Park.
 Once more on the ocean, this time there was gravel out near the low tide mark.
-We spent 30 minutes looking but found no glass; although we did manage to snag several miraculously undamaged Sand Dollars from the gulls.

 We followed SR 105 around to Aberdeen.
 By now it was nearly noon, and knowing that a 4 hour trip home would put us smack dab in the middle of Seattle's rush hour traffic, we decided to pack it in and head home as fast as our pudgy little legs would carry us.

-So what did we learn?
 First and foremost, we decided that the Southwest Washington coast has nothing to offer the sea glass hunter.
 But, if you are looking for a lovely sand beach to drive on, or lay on and soak up the sun, it is perfect.

-Second, the town of Oysterville has no actual oysters.
 There is a "Oysterville Sea Farm" that sells oysters, clams and crab but the pint of oysters I bought there was labeled as coming from South Bend which is across the bay.

 If you do head over this way and are as fond of oysters as I am I recommend Brady's Oysters near Markham on SR 105.
 The people working there were funny, friendly and the oysters are farmed using the suspension method; best tasting oysters ever.

-How would you rate this beach for sea glass?: Poor (0-2 jewelry grade pcs. found per hour)
+Poor (0-2 jewelry grade pcs. found per hour)

 Click here to add your own comments